githubEdit

-sudo is a program for Unix-like computer operating systems that enables users to run programs with the security privileges of another user, by default the superuser.
+sudo is a programarrow-up-right for Unix-likearrow-up-right computer operating systemsarrow-up-right that enables users to run programs with the security privileges of another user, by default the superuserarrow-up-right.
 It originally stood for "superuser do", as that was all it did, and it is its most common usage; however, the official Sudo project page lists it as "su 'do' ".

 Installing sudo